Temples & Shrines

 Entrance fees: Adults: 500 yen,Junior High and Elementary School Students: 300 yen

-Reiho-kan Hall: Adults: 500 yen, Junior and High School Students: 300 yen, Children: free
+Reiho-kan Hall: Adults: 500 yen, High School Students and below: free

 Parking: Cars 500 yen, Microbuses and Buses 2,000 yen (Parking is only available during visit)

 Wheelchair accessible: Yes (Assistance for wheelchair users available upon prior request)